ViktorFairuschin/vae/README.md

 ### Background

-Variational autoencoder (VAE) is a deep neural network architecture, designed to efficiently perform variational inference on large scale datasets using stochastic gradient descent (SGD).
-Similar to regular autoencoder, VAE consists of an encoder and a decoder network, jointly trained to produce good reconstructions of input data.

 In probabilistic modelling, one is often interested in inferring the posterior distribution p(z|x) of some latent variables z given the observations x.
 Variational inference solves this problem by approximating the posterior distribution p(z|x)